FerinT/timeshare/README.md

 How to run this..

 1. import the script to populate the database in phpmyadmin \timeshare\php\dataaccess\scripts\timeshare.sql
-2. run the page /timeshare/pages/ ( This takes you to the homepage)
+2. run the page /timeshare ( This takes you to the homepage)

-## More Info: <br />
+## More Info:
-Whenever you make any make changes make sure you do an end to end run through of the whole app. <br/>
+The CreateAdvert.php needs CSS.
+The user now gets inserted into the verification table and not user table however in RegisterDAO I am unable to add user to user table when they verify. still need to add the line in the login that checks if they're in the verification table <br />

 ## What still needs to be done..<br />
-1. tool tips <br/>
+1. verification emails to be sent when registering<br />
-2. "Help" linking to external PDF with FAQs <br/>
+2. authenticating that a user is verified before allowing them to log in<br />
-3. Asking a user if they are "sure" before purchasing <br/>
+3. ensuring that a user is logged in before the "confirming purchase" <br />
-4. Allow a delete advert feature for an advert <br />
+4. insert in the Transaction and TransactionLine tables when a user buys something <br />
-5. Enhance file structure <br/>
+5. Create a "my profile" page for the user to see what they've sold/selling

 ## Email Help